The Case for Villains.

 Dracula is almost always viewed through the eyes of his victims.
 I’ve always wanted to see him from the inside.

 Part of his staying power lies in ubiquity.
 The Universal Monsters.
 Film after film.
 Even Sesame Street.
-When you grow up with a character like The Count, he stops feeling like a creature.
-He becomes myth.
-Familiar.
-Enduring.
+When you grow up with a character like The Count, he stops feeling like a creature and more like someone whose story has never been told properly.
+So that's what I did.